Nothrotheriops: Taxonomy, history, and etymology

+Digital endocast of the cranial cavity of N. shastensis (LACMHC 1800-6).

 This genus's lineage dates back to the Miocene.
 The ancestors of Nothrotheriops migrated to North America from South America as part of the Great American Interchange during the Blancan, about 2.58 million years ago.

 Description

 Although N. shastensis was one of the smallest mainland ground sloth species, it still reached 2.75 m from snout to tail tip and weighed 250 kg (one-quarter of a tonne) – much smaller than some of its contemporary species such as the Eremotherium, which could easily weigh over two tonnes and be 6 m long.
 It had large, stout hind legs and a powerful, muscular tail that it used to form a supporting tripod whenever it shifted from a quadrupedal to a bipedal stance (i.e. Eremotherium).